Skip to content

 Build-time Validation Protects Your Vision

-Type pd:xlarge when only pd:large exists?
+Type pd:d99 when only pd:d6 exists?
 Build fails with exact file location.
 Use a color token that doesn’t exist?
-Compiler catches it before users see it.
-Try spacing values outside your design system?
-They don’t compile.
+The compiler catches it before users see it.
 Your design system becomes enforceable, not just aspirational.

-❌ Invalid Prefixed Value: Unable to determine spacing value "xlarge"
+Error: Invalid Prefixed Value: Unable to determine spacing value "d99"

 in src/components/Button.tsx on line 23